Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Introduction

 \subsection{Main Contributions}

-The central contribution of this work is the development of Free-RBF-KAN, a novel and highly efficient Kolmogorov-Arnold Network architecture utilizing a flexible RBF formulation.
+The central contribution of this work is the development of Free-RBF-KAN, a novel and highly efficient KAN architecture utilizing a flexible RBF formulation.
 Our work provides the following specific advancements:

 \begin{itemize} \item \textbf{Architectural Innovation:} Free-RBF-KAN is based on a free RBF formulation that leverages adaptive meshing (centroids) and tunable sharpness factors.
 This innovation grants the activation functions enhanced flexibility, enabling a dynamic alignment of the mesh representation with activation patterns to improve accuracy without increasing computational complexity. \item \textbf{Theoretical Foundation:} We formally extend the RBF network universality approximation theorem to the RBF-KAN family of neural networks.
 Furthermore, an NTK analysis confirms that Free-RBF-KAN exhibits the desirable property of lacking spectral bias in regression, akin to the original KAN. \item \textbf{Broad Application and Efficiency:} We demonstrate the scalability of Free-RBF-KAN across diverse regimes, including general regression problems, physics-informed machine learning, and operator learning.
 Physics-informed Free-RBF-KAN and Free-RBF-KAN-ONet achieves comparable or superior accuracy to the original PINN and DeepONet, while using a smaller number of parameters and being clearly superior to RBF-KAN and KAN variants. \end{itemize}